hubtty/hubtty/doc/source/configuration.rst

 Servers
 +++++++

-This section lists the servers that Gertty can talk to.
-Multiple servers may be listed; by default, Gertty will use the first one listed.
+This section lists the servers that Ghubtty can talk to.
+Multiple servers may be listed; by default, Ghubtty will use the first one listed.
 To select another, simply specify its name on the command line.